metaapi/metaapi-copyfactory-javascript-sdk/readme.md

 console.log(await historyApi.getSubscriptionTransactions(new Date('2020-08-01'), new Date('2020-09-01')));
 ```

-## Resynchronizing slave accounts to masters
+## Resynchronizing subscriber accounts to providers
 There is a configurable time limit during which the trades can be opened.
 Sometimes trades can not open in time due to broker errors or trading session time discrepancy.
-You can resynchronize a slave account to place such late trades.
+You can resynchronize a subscriber account to place such late trades.
 Please note that positions which were
-closed manually on a slave account will also be reopened during resynchronization.
+closed manually on a subscriber account will also be reopened during resynchronization.

 ```javascript
 let accountId = '...'; // CopyFactory account id